-- NOTE 2: MBMS GW that supports both IPv4 and IPv6 address types, stores only the IP address in use. - NOTE 3: For SGSN, the list includes the registered DRNC. - NOTE 4: For MBMS GW, the list at least includes the couples of the SGSN IP addresses and TEIDs for control plane. - NOTE 5: Header Compression only supported for UTRAN for this Release.
+NOTE 2: MBMS GW that supports both IPv4 and IPv6 address types, stores only the IP address in use.

+NOTE 3: For SGSN, the list includes the registered DRNC.

+NOTE 4: For MBMS GW, the list includes the couples of the SGSNs and MMEs IP addresses and TEIDs for control plane.

-Editor's Note: Additional parameters may be included as work progresses.
+NOTE 5: Header Compression is only supported for UTRAN for this Release.